mayureshw/mftools/README.md

           are interested in it being processed, you will need to get the statement start date covering the purchase dates

+    Indexed gain computation in both pfgainreport.txt and rgainreport.txt

         - Indexed gain is computed for all funds for information, though for taxation purpose it is relevant for DT funds with hold period > 3 years (columns Typ and Free should be DT and True)

+        - For pfgainreport and for sale transactions in current FY, the indexed cost/gain will be shown as '-' until the CII for the present year is declared by the Govt and added to cii.json

 # Wish list